LukeBailey181/bigger_and_faster/README.md

 To train the latency predictor go to the script directory and edit the `train_lat_predictor.sh` to reflect the correct following variable paths:

-PROJECT_ROOT: path to the root of the Bigger&Faster repository
+PROJECT_ROOT: path to the root of the Bigger&Faster repository \
-LAT_DATASET_PATH: path to the latency dataset
+LAT_DATASET_PATH: path to the latency dataset \
-PATH_TO_SAVE_MODEL: path to where you want to save the latency model including the name for the latency model
+PATH_TO_SAVE_MODEL: path to where you want to save the latency model including the name for the latency model \

-Now run `train_lat_predictor.sh`
+Now run `train_lat_predictor.sh`.

 ### Step 6: Run NAS

-First download the MNLI dataset from https://gluebenchmark.com/tasks.
+First download the MNLI dataset from: https://gluebenchmark.com/tasks \

 Go to the script directory and edit the `search.sh` file to reflect the correct values for the following variables:

-PROJECT_ROOT: path to the root of the Bigger&Faster repository
+PROJECT_ROOT: path to the root of the Bigger&Faster repository \
-CKPT_PATH: path to quantized latency predictor
+CKPT_PATH: path to quantized latency predictor \
-MODEL: path to super model
+MODEL: path to super model \
-DATA_DIR: path to the "MNLI" directory that you downloaded from the glue benchmark website
+DATA_DIR: path to the "MNLI" directory that you downloaded from the glue benchmark website \

 You will also notice a code block at the top that looks like: